-Typically, table data in a database is stored within the database's own storage space.
-In contrast, the data for an external table is stored in external storage services, such as a local file system, HDFS, OSS, S3, or other object storage compatible with the S3 protocol.
+Typically, table data in a database is stored in the database's own storage space.
+However, for external tables, the data is stored in external storage services such as a local file system, HDFS, OSS, S3, or an object storage service compatible with the S3 protocol.
+When creating an external table, you need to explicitly define the data file path and file format.
+After that, you can access external data using standard SQL query statements, just like querying a regular table.

 Limitations